McDonald's puzzles Chinese customers with name change

-A name change for McDonald's in China has left some diners with a funny taste in their mouth.
+A name change for McDonald's in China has left some diners with a funny taste in their mouths.

 The U.S. fast-food giant has changed its official business name in the country, ditching the previous one -- Maidanglao, a Chinese rendering of its English name -- in favor of Jingongmen, which roughly translates as "Golden Arches."